Mdp11/mn_security/README.md

 mechanisms, commands and tools illustrated are explained, but basic knowledge of Linux systems, networking and cybersecurity in general, would help to grasp the concepts better and faster.

+The *report.pdf* file contains the full manual together with information about importance of cybersecurity and virtual environments.